Bahasa Rojak: History

-These peoples came to Malacca with junks, pangajavas, and ships, and by 1511, Malacca had a population of 50,000 people, including a resident trade community that spoke 84 languages.
+These peoples came to Malacca with ships, and by 1511, Malacca had a population of 50,000 people, including a resident trade community that spoke 84 languages.

 The British brought in large numbers of immigrants from China and India from the late 18th to mid 20th century.
 The presence of local Malays, Orang Asli, Peranakans, Portuguese settlers, Siamese Thais, newly arrived Chinese and Indians, Sarawakians and Sabahans, as well as the others resulted in the wide use of mixed language.

+The P. Ramlee song Dengar Ini Cerita (1953) notably uses Malay-English code-switching as a plot device between its subjects indicating their different social backgrounds.